devNegative-asm/Fhidwfe-Language/readme.txt

 float	defined to be of size sizeof(float)==sizeof(void*).
 Float operations are only available on architectures that natively support flops.
 Conversion from uint -> float is lower accuracy than int -> float. list	One of the variant types.
 This acts like a pointer except it can be iterated over in a for loop.
 It takes a suffix like listbyte to determine its elements.
 Only the types listed above can be put into a list. range	Another variant type.
-A range can only hold numeric types, and only integer-like ranges can be iterated in a for loop.
+A range can only hold numeric types, and only integer-like ranges can be iterated in a for loop. op		same as func, but for 2 argument funcions

 casting is done by the keyword "as" which can do the following conversions.
 Anything not listed here has undefined behavior any type other than float -> ptr	(no conversion)